carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 This will be a fun experiment. who tweets a LOT?

-When we have thousands of tweets: we need analysis tools:
+## When we have thousands of tweets: we need analysis tools
+Looking at our csv, there's a LOT of retweets here (a tweet that starts with a RT).
+We can run a

 Tweets vs. retweets

 Lab Tasks